 The only thing I will advise, especially if you are visiting with a toddler, and you are getting the subway, do not travel during rush hour.
-We made that mistake and kept trying to get out of the way of commuters and it took us ages to exit the amazing mall and concourse up to street level.
+We made that mistake and kept trying to get out of the way of commuters, and general New Yorkers, and it took us ages to exit the amazing mall and concourse up to street level.
 So avoid rush hour if you can!
 But you should definitely put this on your must-see list of places to visit while in New York.

 See Manhattan from the water on a Water Ferry